Coconut oil sure has surged in the last few years, hasn't it!

 Coconut oil is incredible for your hair and skin!

-Coconut oils natural antioxidants help protect from environmental stressors; and its vitamins firm, moisturize, and brighten the skin.
+Coconut oil's natural antioxidants help protect from environmental stressors, and its vitamins firm, moisturize, and brighten the skin.

-Often called “liquid coconut oil”, it’s made from regular (preferably high-quality) coconut oil through a process called fractionation.
+Fractionated coconut oil is often called "liquid coconut oil", it's made from regular (preferably high-quality) coconut oil through a process called fractionation.